Skip to main content

 cognition.aiCognition’s Devin produces a step-by-step task plan that streams in the side panel and is rewritten as the agent learns the codebase, exposing the plan as the user-facing artifact of the run.

-github.comAutoGPT’s classic agent loop instructs the model to think, plan, criticise, and choose the next command on every turn, then writes the resulting plan into the prompt for the following step — the canonical popular-press demonstration of the planner-executor split.
+github.comAutoGPT’s classic agent loop instructs the model to think, plan, criticise, and choose the next command on every turn, then writes the resulting plan into the prompt for the following step.
+It became the canonical popular-press demonstration of the planner-executor split.

-github.comBabyAGI maintains an explicit task list, executes the top task, and uses a task-creation step to append new tasks based on the result before reprioritising — the minimum viable planning loop in roughly a hundred lines of Python.
+github.comBabyAGI maintains an explicit task list, executes the top task, and uses a task-creation step to append new tasks based on the result before reprioritising.
+The whole minimum viable planning loop ships in roughly a hundred lines of Python.

 Reader gotcha